philippgille/hello-netcoreapp/README.md

 Directory structure
 -------------------

+- `.github/`: Contains GitHub specific files, like a code of conduct, contributing guidelines, as well as issue and pull request templates
 - `.vscode/`: Contains files for debugging the app and the PowerShell scripts in Visual Studio Code
     - Used in case you open the root directory of the repository as workspace in Visual Studio Code
 - `appimage/`: Contains files related to the AppImage